florianziegler/_blank/readme.md

 ## Roadmap:

-- I will include more grunt tasks (eg. grunt-contrib-imagemin and grunt-contrib-jshint).
 - Technologies, requirements and tastes are changing continuously and so will this starter theme.
 I will get rid of stuff I don't need (anymore) while adding new stuff, that I find myself using on a regular basis.

 * * *